DJSherwood/DJSherwood.github.io/_posts/2025-06-02-DIDA-Chapter-11.markdown

 Now consider the idea of combining durable databases with low-latency notification facilities?
 Welcome to log-based message brokers.

+Something something offsets.

 #### Using Logs For Message Storage

+Logs are append only, possible to create a message broker that is a glorified log.
+A consumer receives messages by reading the log, sequentially.
+( If a consumer reaches the end of the log, it waits for a notification that a new message has been appended...so that would be a separate service? )

+Of course, logs can be partitioned on different machines for increased performance  ( but what about those notifications? ).
+I guess the individual partitions would serve a specific set of consumers.

 #### Logs Compared to Traditional Messaging

+Fan out is trivial to support with log based messaging ( each consumer can independently verify all logs ).
+But, as I thought, serving a particular partition to a set of consumers is also a thing.
+The downside is that the number of nodes sharing a topic can be at most the number of log partitions in that topic.
+If a single message is slow to process, that partition's performance is slowed due to blocking.

 #### Consumer Offsets

+Same process as in database replication, the log sequence number allows the message broker to act as the leader, and the consumer acts like a follower.
+When a node fails, a new node resumes where the old node left off, following the offset ( still could result in duplicated, processed messages. )

 #### Disk Space Usage

+Eventually the log will need to be over-written due to space limitations.
+So this entire setup is only a buffer.

 #### When Consumers Cannot Keep Up with Producers

+This isn't really a big problem, as there are other consumers ( presumably ) to take over.

 #### Replaying Old Messages

+Can essentially switch a past set of messages by selecting previous offsets and feeding them back into the consumers.

 ## Databases and Streams

+Apply concepts from streams and apply them to databases!
+A stream is a log is a database, after all.

 ### Keeping Systems in Sync

+No single system can provide for all computing needs.
+Thus, multiple systems are used, but they do need to be kept in sync.
+Maybe the best way to do this is to have the search index be the follower and the database be the leader.
+Is this possible?

 ### Change Data Capture

+A problem is that the databases's replication logs are not considered a public API.
+Clients query the datamodel through via SQL, not parse through the replication logs.
+*Change Data Capture* is to observe all data changes written to a database and extract them in which they can be replicated to other systems.

 #### Implementing Change Data Capture

 #### Initial Snapshot